 The Vantage Pro2 will be the perfect weather station for you if you need precise readings.
 For the most accurate wind readings, you can install the Pro2 on a roof or a tower because it is one of the only weather stations on the market with an anemometer that is distinct from the temperature, humidity, and rain sensors.

-Then, in accordance with the recommended distance of 5 to 6 feet, the other sensors can be installed.
+Then, by the recommended distance of 5 to 6 feet, the other sensors can be installed.

 With a sleek and contemporary design, the Netatmo weather station can be synchronized with your smartphone and your home’s Wi-Fi network to provide you with real-time weather updates and alerts wherever you are.

-It has a customizable package with a number of add-ons, such as an extra rain gauge and an anemometer for determining wind direction and speed.
+It has a customizable package with several add-ons, such as an extra rain gauge and an anemometer for determining wind direction and speed.

 It is appropriate for usage indoors and outdoors and is compatible with Apple HomeKit and Amazon Alexa.
 While the indoor variant can only detect carbon dioxide levels, pressure, and humidity, it can nevertheless provide you with a somewhat accurate seven-day prediction.